 I couldn’t get my groove back.
 I had no strength.
 After stooping down to move my welcome mat, my blood pressure plunged to 60/40.
 My heart was racing just from moving a planter.

 Finally, at the urging of my medical practitioner partner, I went for lab work.
 A TB test.
 Chest X-ray.
 Lung MRIs.
 Complete blood work and adrenal fatigue test.
 The results were as expected.
 Normal.
-Yet, I felt so un-normal — until my acupuncture session with the tuning forks.
+Yet, I felt so un-normal -- until my acupuncture session with the tuning forks.
 It was as if I was pushing a boulder, inch by inch.
-The needles and forks gave me the strength to propel that heavy rock up and over the hill.
+The needles and forks gave me strength to propel that heavy rock up and over the hill.

 Erica Longdon is a U.K.-based meta-physician with a passion for tuning forks.
 Her new book, “Vibrational Sound Healing: Take Your Sonic Vitamins with Tuning Forks, Singing Bowls, Chakra Chants, Angelic Vibrations, and Other Sound Therapies," spells out the benefits of forks.